 Whenever possible, doctor, dentist, and other appointments should be made outside of school hours.
-However, if it is necessary to leave during the school day, the parent/guardian is asked to communicate with the office and/or the student is asked to bring a note from a parent/guardian stating the exact time for leaving and the reason.
+However, if it is necessary to leave during the school day, parent(s)/guardian(s) are asked to communicate with the office.

+Provide a note to include date and reason

 This is for the safety of all students.
-If you plan to remove your child from school during the day, we ask that you pick the child up in the office.
+If you plan to remove your child from school during the day, we ask that you pick your child up in the office.
 No student will be dismissed as a result of a phone call.
 All students must be checked out at the office by a parent/guardian/emergency contact, and identification must be verified.